Time-lapse shots of Notre-Dame spire may yield clues on blaze

 PARIS (Reuters) - A time lapse camera installed just hours before Monday’s devastating blaze at Notre-Dame de Paris may contain vital clues as to what caused the inferno, a French scaffolding company working at the cathedral said on Thursday.

-Europe Echafaudage was one of five companies contracted to restore Notre-Dame’s spire.
-The 90-metre (275-foot) collapsed in the blaze, crashing through the cathedral’s vaulted ceiling.
+Europe Echafaudage was one of five companies contracted to restore Notre-Dame’s 90-metre (295-foot) spire, which collapsed in the blaze, crashing through the cathedral’s vaulted ceiling.

-Footage from the camera, which was placed on the northern belltower and is now in the hands of investigators, shows the first smoke coming out of the spire’s base, Marc Eskenazi, a representative for Europe Echafaudage told Reuters.
+Footage from the camera, which was placed on the northern belltower and is now in the hands of investigators, shows the first smoke coming out of the spire’s base, Marc Eskenazi, a representative for Europe Echafaudage, told Reuters.

 “Shots were taken every 10 minutes starting from Monday at 2 p.m.,” Eskenazi said.
 “Smoke can be seen on these images.
-It starts on the south side” he said.
+It starts on the south side,” he said.

+The catastrophic fire at one of France’s best loved monuments caused national heartbreak.
+At a reception for many of the 400 firefighters who extinguished Monday’s blaze, President Emmanuel Macron said he had spoken to Pope Francis by phone and that the pontiff would visit France “at a time of his convenience”.

+Earlier this week, Francis thanked rescuers who put their lives at risk to salvage the centuries-old cathedral and its priceless artefacts.
+The Vatican has said it is willing to offer restoration expertise to help rebuild the landmark.

 So far the authorities have said the fire appears accidental, although they have not ruled out arson.
 Police sources say an electrical fault is one possibility.